-In contests where users upload their own content, it’s very important that the administrator has the necessary tools to moderate participations in order to control what content is published content and approve the winning photos and videos.
-In photo, video and writing-based contests, the pre-moderation system should provide solutions in the following two typical contest types:
+In contests where users upload their own content, it’s very important that the administrator has the necessary tools to moderate participations.
+It enables the organizer to control what content is published and approve the winning photos and videos.
+In Photo, Video, and Writing Contests, the pre-moderation system provides solutions in the following two typical contest types.

-1. Control over improper content in photo, video and writing-based contests
+1. Control over improper content in Photo, Video, and Writing Contests

-The organizer should have access to tools to enable them to review and filter participations uploaded by users before these participations are displayed in the gallery.
+The organizer reviews and filters participations uploaded by users before they’re displayed in the gallery.

-Example A: The tourism department of a city council decides to organize a tourist photo contest open to all followers of the council’s social network.
-The main objective is to promote local tourism with images, photos and videos which the users themselves will share on their favorite social networks.
+Example A: The tourism department of a city council decides to organize a tourist photo contest.
+The main objective is to promote local tourism with images, photos, and videos that the users will share on their favorite social networks.

-Example B: A music store chain hosts an amateur music video contest where bands can participate with a video recorded of them playing for the chance to win the chance to play as opening act for a famous band in their upcoming tour.
-The videos have to comply with the contest rules set out by the organizer and the famous band and they only want to show the videos that comply in the gallery.
+Example B: A music store chain hosts an amateur music video contest.
+Bands participate for a chance to play as the opening act for a famous band.
+The videos have to comply with the contest rules set out by the organizer and the famous band.
+They only want to show the videos that comply with the requirements.

-2. Contests in which users upload their entries (documentation, graphic material, videos) and an internal jury evaluates the content before selecting the finalists and making them public.
+2. Internal jury evaluates the content before selecting the finalists and making them public

-Example: An online literary magazine organizes a writing-based contest in which users participate by uploading their written contribution.
+Example: An online literary magazine organizes a Writing Contest where users participate by uploading their written contribution.
 An internal jury is responsible for reading the texts and choosing the most original and creative stories.
 The winners will see their stories published in the following edition of the publication.